Pete Burns: Relationships

-Burns married Lynne Corlett in Liverpool on 8 August 1980, after he met Corlett in a hair salon where they both worked.
+Burns married Lynne Corlett in Liverpool on 8 August 1980 after having met her in a hair salon where they both worked.
 "I was immediately attracted to Pete," Corlett later said.
 "He was as outrageous as I was, and we both had so much in common.
 At first, they [Corlett's parents] thought Pete was just a gay friend of mine.
 They thought he was sweet and nice.
 But they didn't like it when they found out we were serious."
+Discussing their wedding, Burns said: "The only thing that spoiled it was that the man in the registry office had to go and make a feeble joke by asking which one of us was the bride."

-Discussing the wedding, Burns said: "The only thing that spoiled it was that the man in the registry office had to go and make a feeble joke by asking which one of us was the bride."
-They divorced in 2006 and Burns entered a civil partnership with his partner Michael Simpson shortly afterward in 2007.
-According to Corlett, Burns "was seeing Michael when we were still married but I knew about that."
-She also said that Burns was "very honest" about his relationship with Simpson and that their divorce was "very amicable".
+Burns and Corlett divorced in 2006.
+In 2007, Burns entered into a civil partnership with Michael Simpson.
+Corlett has said that Burns began his relationship with Simpson while he was still married, and that she was aware of it.
+She added that Burns was "very honest" about his relationship with Simpson and that the divorce was "very amicable".
+Simpson died in 2026.

 Gender and sexuality

 On his sexuality, Burns stated, "[People] always want to know – am I gay, bi, trans or what?
 I say, forget all that.
 There's got to be a completely different terminology and I'm not aware if it's been invented yet.
 I'm just Pete."
-He also said that he identified himself as male: "It freaks me that someone could think I was a woman.
+He was proud of being a man and was once quoted "It freaks me that someone could think I was a woman.
 Don't get me wrong – I love women; I love men, too, and I'm very proud to be a man."